codewired/study-pack-beta/README.md

 | Offline support                     | Thanks to our baked in [Service Worker](http://www.html5rocks.com/en/tutorials/service-worker/introduction/) [pre-caching](https://github.com/google/web-starter-kit/blob/master/gulpfile.babel.js#L226), sites deploying `dist` to a HTTPS domain will enjoy offline support.
 This is made possible by [sw-precache](https://github.com/GoogleChrome/sw-precache/).                                                                                                                                              |
 | PageSpeed Insights                     | Web performance metrics showing how well your site performs on mobile and desktop (Run `gulp pagespeed`)

+# Third Party Tools Site
+1. Emailjs.com (Enables application to send email using javascript.
+Please ensure to change the key in the head tag to your own key, for pages that send email before deploying to staging or production!)
+2. Firebase.com (Enables application to persist user data, retrieve questions and store answers.)
+3. Vaadin.com (Provides amazing polymer web components installed via Bower.)

 # Getting Started
 1. Clone or Fork this repository
 2. Intall Node.js version 6 or higher (www.nodejs.org)